WikMoz/PORTFOLIO/README.md

 # About me

 - 👋 Hi!
 I'm Wika!
-I'm passionate learner of manual testing.
+I'm passionate learner of software testing.

-- 🌱 I’m currently learning: **DARE IT challenge: Become a manual tester**
+- 🌱 I’m currently learning: **DARE IT challenge: Automated testing + Python**

 - 👨‍💻 All of my projects are available at: [DARE IT challenge](https://github.com/WikMoz/challenge_portfolio_Wiktoria)